freenas/freenas-docs/userguide/tasks.rst

 and click |ui-add|.
 This opens the screen shown in :numref:`Figure %s <zfs_periodic_snapshot_fig>`.
 :numref:`Table %s <zfs_periodic_snapshot_opts_tab>`
-summarizes the fields in this screen.
+describes the fields in this screen.

 .. _zfs_periodic_snapshot_fig: